top of page

 Decoration

-Although the first phase of major works has addressed some of the most urgent needs to save the church builfding for the future, our heritage architects estimate that Christ Church requires $2-3 million to address the church exterior, including masonry conservation, slate roofing, and drainage.
+Although the first phase of major works has addressed some of the most urgent needs to save the church building for the future, our heritage architects estimate that Christ Church requires $2-3 million to address the church exterior, including masonry conservation, slate roofing, and drainage.

 The National Trust of Australia (Victoria) has agreed to conduct this heritage restoration appeal for Christ Church St Kilda.
 It has classified the building and recognises that it is essential to Victoria's heritage and must be preserved.